MooseCowBear/MooseCowBear.github.io/README.md

 Any two columns maybe selected for the x- and y-axes, and if desired, the student may also chose columns for x-error and y-error.
 The application will calculate, graph, and report the coefficients of the selected fit, the standard errors of those coefficients, and the fit’s RMSE.

 Students have the option of excluding any point(s) they desire from the fit.
-These points will appear in the graph grayed out, so students can see where they fall in relation to the other points and to the regression line, but they are not factored into the calculations for the regression line.
+These points will appear in the graph grayed out, so students can see where they fall in relation to the other points, but they are not factored into the calculations for the regression line.

 ### The Table